 Suddenly I was accused of spreading hate, I was deemed a bigot and a racist.
 NO, I insisted, I was raised to be all those things, but I am not!
 I have denounced all the hate.
 Here I am.
 Free from the darkness.
 I see us all as humans.
-I do not believe in any of us are above the other anymore.
+I do not believe any of us are above the other anymore.

 Although I have been an atheist for almost fifteen years, I am stung with this betrayal.
 Every single day.

 Why is that?
 We all escaped ideologies that restricted us, and embraced rational thinking and humanism instead.
-Why is that we are treated as pariahs?
+Why is it that we are treated as pariahs?
 I hate to feel sorry for myself, but I feel sorry for myself today.
 And I feel sorry for all ex-Muslims fighting this uphill battle.

 Because of our decision to denounce the religion that was forced upon us without our consent, we have dealt with death threats.
 In many cases they are more than threats: we have dealt with honour killings; every day we deal with the pain, the trust and abandonment issues that come with being shunned by our friends and family; we have dealt with feeling lost and alone as our lives are no longer mapped out for us; our identities are no longer intact.

 All this, and now we have to deal with an inexplicable backlash from our allies?
 Fellow humans who we share common liberal beliefs with now?
 Now we also believe in gay rights.
 Now we also believe in freedom of thought and expression.
 Now we also believe in equality of the sexes.
 Now we also believe in human rights.
 And NOW you hate us?
 You loved us when we shared none of those values with you.
-How confused and confusing.
+How confusing.